 The rising costs of dental services across the United States sometimes deter individuals — especially older people — from visiting the dentist, even in cases of emergency.
 The fear of hefty co-pays or having to pay in-full for pricey services such as crowns, bridges, or implants can dissuade many from seeking the treatment they genuinely need.
 In order to make dental care more accessible (and affordable) for Veterans and their eligible family members who do not qualify for the VA’s more comprehensive dental benefits, the Department of Veterans Affairs offers a Dental Insurance Program, more commonly known as VADIP.

-First rolled out in 2013 as a pilot program, VADIP has since been extended until Dec.
-31, 2021 (and will likely be further extended).
-VADIP allows eligible veterans to purchase discounted dental insurance through two private insurance companies, thereby reducing its overall cost.
+First rolled out in 2013 as a pilot program, VADIP allows eligible Veterans to purchase discounted dental insurance through two private insurance companies, thereby reducing its overall cost.